keshav1207/RememberBirthdaysFrontend/README.md

-# Full-Stack App – Frontend
+# RememberBirthdays App – Frontend

 > React + TypeScript frontend with Material-UI, part of my full-stack web application RememberBirthdays with Spring Boot backend and Keycloak authentication.
 Deployed on **Netlify**.